kcp75622/Kennel-Trap/README.md

 # Introduction
 Project Name: Kennel Bait
-This repository includes
+This repository includes the arduino code for our Kennel Bait To access the project view the file called Final_Project To access the report view the Final Project Report pdf file

 # Description

-# Pin Outs
+# Pin Used:

+# Block Diagram

+# Pictures

-#
+# Videos